Ernest0-Production/raycast-git-client/README.md

 - and more...
   ![Issue Link](./media/attached-links.png)

-💡 Also you can setup custom rules to parse information from commit messages based on regex patterns and create links to specific issue trackers.
+💡 You can also set up custom rules to parse information from commit messages based on regex patterns and create links to specific issue trackers.

 1. Run command `Configure URL Trackers` to list all your URL tracker rules.
   ![Issue Link](./media/issue-trackers-list.png)

-2. Run `Add New Rule` to add a new URL tracker rule and fill fielads.
+2. Run `Add New Rule` to add a new URL tracker rule and fill in the fields.
   ![Issue Link](./media/issue-tracker-editor.png)
   - `Regex` should include a capture group for the issue number
-  - `URL Template` should contain `@key` placeholder where the regex match should be inserted\
+  - `URL Template` should contain the `@key` placeholder where the regex match should be inserted

-3. Open `commits` tab and run action `Attached Links` that opens submenu with issue links in commit messages.
+3. Open the `Commits` tab and run the `Attached Links` action to open a submenu with issue links found in commit messages.
   ![Issue Link](./media/issue-tracker-detection.png){width="50%"}

 4. Profit 🎉